rhregalado/rhregalado.github.io/_essays/essay7.md

   <li><b>Moneth</b> this year finally reached her savings goals!
 And despite the silent battles, the exhausting days, and the struggles no one sees, she’s still moving forward, still breathing, and still feeling grateful.
 Somehow, even amidst these challenges, life still feels a little brighter, and that quiet sense of blessing is something she carries with her;</li>

-  <li><b>Raena’s</b> year was a journey of gentle healing and reclaiming her sense of self.
+  <li><b>Raena’s</b> year was a journey of healing and reclaiming her sense of self.
 In the previous years, her bipolar disorder had felt like an unrelenting shadow, quietly pulling her focus away from her studies and stealing the simple joys of being present in the moment.
 This year, however, she began reclaiming her sense of self, step by step, with patience and care.
-Much of this renewal was partly because of the support of her boyfriend (her unexpected blessing) who offered unwavering warmth and gentle encouragement during the darker moments.
+Much of this renewal was partly because of the support of her boyfriend (her unexpected blessing) who offered unwavering warmth and encouragement during the darker moments.
 While the path ahead for her may still hold challenges, but together, they make a pretty good team;</li>

   <li><b>Rosh</b> finally graduated from her degree in International Diploma in Childhood Education last July, and this month she received the most exciting news that her post-graduate visa was granted; giving her the chance to further continue her journey and stay in Australia a little longer;</li>